Kamal-Alfawaz/RogueLike/README.md

-# Maidenless Arena (Working Title),  Roguelike Survival Game
+# Manlike (Working Title),  Roguelike Survival Game

 Synopsis: Survive for a limited amount of time with ever increasing enemies and gradually increasing difficulty, assuring that your health points don't reach zero.
 Elinating opponents assures your survival with player buffs and passive healing to counteract enemy damage.